-We commonly receive gifts in the form of cash, checks, and electronic transfers.
-Cash gifts can be convenient for many people and are easily recorded through receipts and bank records.
-Remember that it is important to save all receipts for tax purposes.
+Bellevue Foundation commonly receives gifts in the form of cash, checks and electronic transfers.
+Cash gifts can be convenient for many and are easily documented through receipts and bank records.
+Remember that it is important to save gift receipts for tax purposes.

-Many Bellevue Foundation supporters choose to make their charitable gifts in forms other than cash.
+Many supporters of Bellevue Foundation sometimes choose to make their charitable gifts in forms other than cash.
 Popular examples include:

 - Other items of value (jewelry, artwork, collections, antiques, automobiles, etc.)

 After considering the properties you own, you may find a gift of property other than cash to be an attractive alternative.
 Giving in this way may enable you to make gifts while conserving cash for other uses and enjoying what may be greater tax savings than those provided by gifts of cash.
 See Example

 If you have property, such as stocks and mutual funds, that is worth more than you paid for it and it has been owned for more than a year, you may enjoy greater tax savings from giving that property than from giving the same amount of cash.
 You may also receive a charitable income tax deduction based on the property’s current value, not just its original cost.

 - Jordan is in the 35% tax bracket and a 15% capital gains tax bracket and would like to make a $10,000 gift to Bellevue Foundation.

 - Jordan gives appreciated securities with a cost basis of $2,000 instead of cash.
 Bellevue Foundation sells the securities, pays no capital gains tax and receives $10,000, less expenses, from the sale.

 - Jordan receives a charitable income tax deduction in the amount of $10,000 and pays no capital gains taxes on the sale of the securities, saving $1,200.
 The cost of the gift net of all tax savings has been reduced to $5,300 ($10,000 - $3,500 - $1,200), a savings of $1,200 over cash.